bharatonomy/WebRTCL/README.md

 The data then can be saved into a server - Signaling - A third party server is used.

 Both the peers rely on this server for connection and requests.

+ICE (Interactive Conectivity Establishment)

+STUN (Session Traversal Utilities for NAT) : Provides a firewall for communication between IPs in a local network.
+TURN